 A final oral and/or written comprehensive examination in the candidate's major field, or the equivalent thereof, is required of all candidates and must be completed at least two weeks before the graduation date.
 A committee to administer the comprehensive examination is appointed by the college or school dean upon the recommendation of the department chair.
-The examination covers all major field courses including transfer and off-campus work.
+The examination covers all major field content including transfer and off-campus work.
 To take the major field comprehensive the candidate must be enrolled in, or have completed, the final coursework and have a 3.0 average in the major field.

-Doctoral degree candidates will follow guidelines in a separate publication for qualifying and comprehensive examinations.
+Doctoral degree candidates will follow guidelines in a separate publication available in the Office of Rural School Leadership and Research.